AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 has the discriminant :ada:`L`.
 For objects of type :ada:`Rec`, we not only have the typical restrictions that
 :ref:`equality and assignment aren't available <Adv_Ada_Limited_Types_Assignments>`,
-but we also have the restriction that we wouldn't be able to assign objects with different discriminants.
+but we also have the restriction that we won't be able to assign objects with different discriminants.

 .. todo::